Sakkari complains of 'weed' smell during US Open loss

 "Oh my god...
 I think it's from the park", said Sakkari.

+Cannabis is a Class B drug in the UK and is illegal to possess, distribute, sell or grow but it is legal in New York State for adults 21 and older.

-It is Sakkari's third successive first-round exit at a Grand Slam, as she also fell at the first hurdle at the French Open and Wimbledon this year.
+Sakkari's loss was her third successive first-round exit at a Grand Slam, as she also fell at the first hurdle at the French Open and Wimbledon this year.

-Despite making her complaint to the umpire during the loss, Sakkari insisted she was not using the smell as an excuse for the result.
+Despite making her complaint to the umpire during the defeat, Sakkari insisted she was not using the smell as an excuse.

 Sakkari said in her post-match news conference: "We were practising here yesterday and it was the same.
 It wasn't the smell that affected the scoring.